encode/django-rest-framework/docs/api-guide/renderers.md

 [MessagePack][messagepack] is a fast, efficient binary serialization format.
 [Juan Riaza][juanriaza] maintains the [djangorestframework-msgpack][djangorestframework-msgpack] package which provides MessagePack renderer and parser support for REST framework.

-## XLSX (Binary Spreadsheet Endpoints)
+## Microsoft Excel: XLSX (Binary Spreadsheet Endpoints)

 XLSX is the world's most popular binary spreadsheet format.
-[Tim Allen][flipperpa] of [The Wharton School][wharton] maintains [drf-renderer-xlsx][drf-renderer-xlsx], which renders an endpoint as an XLSX spreadsheet using OpenPyXL, and allows the client to download it.
+[Tim Allen][flipperpa] of [The Wharton School][wharton] maintains [drf-excel][drf-excel], which renders an endpoint as an XLSX spreadsheet using OpenPyXL, and allows the client to download it.
 Spreadsheets can be styled on a per-view basis.

 #### Installation & configuration

 Install using pip.

-    $ pip install drf-renderer-xlsx
+    $ pip install drf-excel

 Modify your REST framework settings.